IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 The microSD card must be formatted as FAT and the sounds must also meet the following requirements:

 * WAV file named with .wav extension (e.g. mp3 or other formats will not work)
-* Place .wav file(s) in the main directory of the microSD card (all other sub-directories and their contents are ignored)
 * 16-bit, mono format
 * 8, 16, 32, or 44.1kHz sample rate